rencore/vscode-spfx-script-checker/README.md

 The extension is powered by the same APIs of the [SharePoint Framework Sript Check](https://rencore.com/sharepoint-framework/script-check/) page build by [Waldek Mastykarz](https://twitter.com/waldekm) from [Rencore](https://rencore.com).

+> **Info**: I recommend the following article if you want to know more about correctly referencing JavaScript libraries: [Correctly reference scripts with Rencore Script Check](https://rencore.com/blog/correctly-reference-scripts-rencore-script-check/).

 ## What can this extension do for me?